nikini/iceberg/README.md

- --silent                   this flag will hide OS notifications --host                     hostname for the cache clear --port                     port for the cache clear
+ --silent                   this flag will hide OS notifications --host                     hostname for the cache clear --port                     port for the cache clear --fix                      this is only useful for eslint - fixes some linting errors
 ```

 #### Examples